greenthepear/Anaxim/README.md

 Tested on Linux (Ubuntu/Mint) and Windows 10.
 If you want to try building and running it on [other platforms Ebitenegine supports](https://github.com/hajimehoshi/ebiten#features) godspeed to you, but there is only mouse support right now.

 # Building
-If you're not no Windows, check out the [Ebitengine installation guide](https://ebitengine.org/en/documents/install.html?os=linux) to make sure you have the C compiler and dependencies for it.
+If you're not on Windows, check out the [Ebitengine installation guide](https://ebitengine.org/en/documents/install.html?os=linux) to make sure you have the C compiler and dependencies for it.
 If yes and you have git and Go (at least 1.21.2):

     git clone https://github.com/greenthepear/Anaxi.git
     cd Anaxi